kaios-bits/peerjs-kaios-client/README.md

 **During registration, you will get a message**:
 ```
-Would you like to share your camera and microphone with React Web Phone?
+Would you like to share your camera and microphone with KaiOS Web Phone?
 ```
 **Please, allow sharing!**